awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 `IotAnalyticsBatchSizePerChannel`
 The maximum number of messages to send to an AWS IoT Analytics channel in one batch request\.
 This must be greater than 0\.
-Display name in console: **Maximum number of messages to batch per channel**
+Display name in the AWS IoT console: **Maximum number of messages to batch per channel**
 Required: `false`
 Type: `string`
 Default value: `5`